-The DOE invites eligible Phase I and Phase II grantees to apply for Phase II grants (both initial and second and third) under this Funding Opportunity Announcement (FOA).
+The DOE invites eligible Phase I and Phase II grantees to apply for Phase II financial assistance awards (grants and/or cooperative agreements) (both initial and second and third) under this Funding Opportunity Announcement (FOA).
 Topic descriptions for this FOA can be found on the DOE SBIR/STTR web site at https://science.osti.gov/sbir/Funding-Opportunities.

-1. Initial Phase II Grants
+1. Initial Phase II Grants and Cooperative Agreements

-The purpose of an Initial Phase II grant is to perform the research and development (R&D) required to meet the DOE objectives stated in the topic and subtopic of the Phase I FOA.
-In addition, it is intended that the small business grantee would be in a position to pursue commercial applications of the R&D at the end of Phase II.
+The purpose of an Initial Phase II award is to perform the research and development (R&D) required to meet the DOE objectives stated in the topic and subtopic of the Phase I FOA.
+In addition, it is intended that the small business recipient would be in a position to pursue commercial applications of the R&D at the end of Phase II.
 In many cases, Phase II results in a prototype, product, or a working process that can be demonstrated to a potential investor or customer (either in the private sector or in the Federal government, including the DOE).

-This FOA is supplemental to the FY 2019 SBIR/STTR Phase I Release 1 FOA (DE-FOA-0001940); therefore, general information already provided in the Phase I FOA also applies to this Phase II process.
+This FOA is supplemental to the FY 2019 SBIR/STTR Phase I Release 2 FOA (DE-FOA-0001941); therefore, general information already provided in the Phase I FOA also applies to this Phase II process.